Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Results

 \section{Results}

-To comprehensively characterize the dimensions of segregation, we present a novel set of space-time metrics.
-The purpose is to capture the intricate spatial and temporal patterns that shape divisions within urban environments: rooted in a combination of topographical, socioeconomic, and human mobility data, these metrics provide a robust framework for understanding the subtle intricacies of urban interactions and disparities.
+To comprehensively characterise the dimensions of segregation, we present a novel set of space-time metrics.
+The purpose is to capture the intricate spatial and temporal patterns that shape divisions within urban environments.
+The new metrics, rooted in a combination of topographical, socioeconomic, and human mobility data, provide a robust framework for understanding the subtle intricacies of urban interactions and disparities.